MRodz/gellius-db.github.io/pages/about.md

 # What gellius-db is not

-Due to copyright restrictions gellius-db **cannot offer a full text** for the _Noctes Atticae_; it should be used in as @Hilfsmittel@ in combination with the printed edition.
+Due to copyright restrictions gellius-db unfortunately **cannot offer a full text** for the _Noctes Atticae_.
+It is intended be used as a tool in combination with the printed edition.

-Since all _commentarii_ exist as an item in [Wikidata](www.wikidata.org), they are licensed with [CC-0](@@) and can be modified by anyone.
-Therefore gellius-db **cannot guarantee the correctness** of the data provided; Researchers using gellius-db should check against the text and [improve the data](../contribute/) when they have encountered an error.
+Since all _commentarii_ exist as an item in [Wikidata](www.wikidata.org), they are licensed with [CC-0](https://creativecommons.org/share-your-work/public-domain/cc0/) and can be modified by anyone.
+Therefore gellius-db **cannot guarantee the correctness** of the data provided.
+Researchers using gellius-db are encouraged check against the text and [improve the data](/contribute/) when they have encountered an error.

 # Who is behind it